 - the prospects for the markets in which they operate (e.g., growing market vs. declining market), and

-- how the market values them
+- how the stock market values them

 The last item remains particularly important as the asset doesn’t so much matter but the price paid for it does.
 You can buy the most dogged companies for a fantastic price and earn a positive return while you can buy the most overpriced fantastic companies and lose money.

 As far as the underlying businesses themselves, you should cast aside companies if you uncover something you don’t like.
 Don’t let sunk costs guide your thinking.

 Companies who continually produce losses, by definition, cannot survive without endless investor appetite for losses (a rare occurrence as long-term investors are in the business of buying profitable companies).

 You really want to assess how profitable these companies can be, because before you decide how much to pay for a stock, you need to understand how much money that company makes.

 The best stock picking services consider all of these variables when making their selections to subscribers.

-3. Consider Investing in Index Funds
+3. Consider Investing in Index Funds and Mutual Funds

 Investing is hard.
 It’s more art than exact science.
 By writing this investing step-by-step guide, my goal is not to simplify it.
 In fact, what I want to convey as clearly as possible is just how difficult it is to invest in individual stocks.

 Investing is so much more than following some rules of thumb.
-Getting an edge is difficult so you shouldn’t develop irrational self-confidence and think you have an investing edge when you really don’t.
+Getting an edge is difficult, so you shouldn’t develop irrational self-confidence and think you have an investing edge when you really don’t.

 Usually, being humble and saying to yourself that you don’t really know can be great to steady your decision-making.